KDScheuer/Home-Lab/provisioning/readme.md

 tmux attach -t kickstart_server
 ```

-The server is ready when you see it listening on port 8080.
+The server starts immediately with no output until the first request arrives.
+Incoming requests are logged to the terminal as they come in.
 Detach with `Ctrl+B, D`.

 ---